 Toxic Positivity.
 Have you heard of this term before?
-I guess you probably heard it once you decided to approach a positive mindset is what you need.
+I guess you probably heard it once you decided approaching a positive mindset is what you need.
 When I first heard of it, I was instantly curious.
 I mean, how can a good thing be bad?
-Was my initial thought.
+I thought to myself.

 If you’re looking to be a positive person and you don’t want to fall into the trap where the world may fall apart around you and you’re just turning a blind eye, hiding behind all these “positive vibes” and “motivations” without addressing serious issues or identifying ways to better yourself in certain situations.